slevithan/oniguruma-to-es/README.md

 5. Oniguruma's recursion depth limit is `20`.
 Oniguruma-To-ES uses the same limit by default but allows customizing it via the `rules.recursionLimit` option.
 Two rare uses of recursion aren't yet supported: overlapping recursions, and use of backreferences when a recursed subpattern contains captures.
 Patterns that would trigger an infinite recursion error in Oniguruma might find a match in Oniguruma-To-ES (since recursion is bounded), but future versions will detect this and error at transpilation time.
 6. Other absence function types aren't yet supported.
 They start with `(?~|` and are extremely rare.
 Note that absence functions behave differently in Oniguruma and Onigmo.
 7. Other named callouts aren't yet supported.
 They use the syntax `(*…)` and are extremely rare.
+8. When using flag `i`, Oniguruma can change the length of a match based on Unicode case conversion rules.
+However, the rules aren't applied consistently ([report](https://github.com/kkos/oniguruma/issues/351)), and it's extremely rare for this to change matches.
+Since the inconsistency is a bug and Oniguruma planned to disable case conversion length changes by default in future versions, the behavior isn't reproduced in this library.
+9. Combining flags `W` and `i` can result in Oniguruma bugs ([report](https://github.com/kkos/oniguruma/issues/349)).
+These bugs aren't reproduced in this library.

 ## ❌ Unsupported features